AntibodyEngineers/2025-Antibodies-and-AI/PyMol.md

 # PyMol
 July, 2025

 The [PyMol](https://pymol.org) viewer is popular in many structural biology groups.
 An advantage of PyMol is that it is scriptable and the user interface provides a rich command line experience.
 PyMol offers several hundred commands, with programming syntax, to create detailed molecular displays and images.
-Its primary disadvantages are poor sequence display and manipulation capabilities, lack of integration with public databases, and limitations adding meta data, like FPOP values to structures.
+Its primary disadvantages are poor sequence display and manipulation capabilities, lack of integration with public databases, and limitations adding meta data about structures and obtaining detailed intercation data.

-PyMol runs as local program on personal computers and is available in licensed and open-source versions.
+PyMol runs as local program on personal computers and is available in licensed and open-source (OS) versions.

 ## Installing OS PyMol
 Mac OS, used homebrew.
 Followd the instructions @ (https://formulae.brew.sh/formula/pymol), updated via brew upgrate pymol.